 Company engagement is an integral part of the investment approach.
-The European Equities Team, of which the Fund Manager is a member, conducts in excess of 600 meetings per year and will engage with management on a wide range of issues including those relating to ESG/sustainability.
+The European Equities Team, of which the Fund Manager is a member, conducts in excess of 450 meetings per year and will engage with management on a wide range of issues including those relating to ESG/sustainability.
 Meeting notes are circulated and debated both amongst the European Equities Team and the wider investment teams at Janus Henderson.

-The Fund Manager also collaborates closely with Janus Henderson's in-house governance and responsible investment ("GRI") team, as a specialist resource on ESG issues.
-The GRI team assists the investment team in identifying major ESG issues, highlighting potential engagement topics and collaborating on ESG engagement.
+The Fund Manager also collaborates closely with Janus Henderson's in-house governance and stewardship ("G&S") team, as a specialist resource on ESG issues.
+The G&S team assists the investment team in identifying major ESG issues, highlighting potential engagement topics and collaborating on ESG engagement.